-Everything about Chateau Leoville Poyferre St. Julien, Bordeaux wine, Second Growth, producer profile, with wine tasting notes, wine and food pairing tips, besst vintages, wine ratings, a history of the property, information on wine making and terroir.
+Learn everything about Chateau Leoville Poyferre St. Julien, Bordeaux wine, Second Growth, producer with wine tasting notes and wine with food pairing tips.
+Learn about the best vintages, a history of the property, information on the vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau Leoville Poyferre History, Overview

 Traditionally, Bordeaux estates were named after their owners or founders.
 But histories path to the ownership of Chateau Leoville Poyferre is a long and winding road shared with Chateau Leoville Las Cases starting all the way back in 1638.

 Jean de Moytie a member of the Bordeaux Parliament owned a Bordeaux vineyard.
 Moytie called it Mont-Moytie.
 Mont-Moytie was one of the first chateaux in the Medoc to produce wine along with Chateau Margaux and La Tour de Saint-Lambert, which we know as today as Chateau Latour.
 The domaine remained in the family for almost 100 years.
 Through marriage, the estate ended up as part of the de Gascq family.
 Alexandre de Gascq renamed Mont-Moytie as Leoville, or Lionville.